LOADING ...

 I got to figgering who he was, and wondering what he'd do,

-And I turned my head -- and there him was the lady that's known as Lou.
+And I my head -- and there watching him was the lady that's known as Lou.

-Till at that old piano fell in the way of his wandering gaze.
+Till at last that old piano in the way of his wandering gaze.

-The rag-time kid was having a drink; there was no one on the stool,
+The rag-time kid was having a there was no one else on the stool,

-So the stumbles across the room, and flops down there like a fool.
+So the stranger stumbles across the room, and flops there like a fool.

-Were you out in the Great Alone, when the moon was awful clear,
+Were you ever out in the Alone, when the moon was awful clear,

 And the icy mountains hemmed you in with a you most could HEAR;

-With only the of a timber wolf, and you camped there in the cold,
+only the howl of a timber wolf, and you camped there in the cold,

 While high overhead, green, yellow and red, the North Lights swept in --